Variational Bayesian Learning based Joint Localization and Path Loss Exponent with Distance-dependent Noise in Wireless Sensor Network: Simulation Results

-The mentioned settings keep unaltered otherwise stated differently.
-For comparison, the proposed algorithm is referred as ML-GMP algorithm and compared to the following algorithms: ML-GMP \cite{WCLLiRobust21}, IRGLS \cite{HuangTWC15Source}, and BCRB.
+The mentioned settings are unaltered and otherwise stated differently.
+For comparison, the proposed algorithm is referred to as the JLCE algorithm and compared to the following algorithms: ML-GMP \cite{WCLLiRobust21}, IRGLS \cite{HuangTWC15Source}, and BCRB.
 Given the unknown variable vector ${\boldsymbol{\Theta }}$ and the derivations in \cite{TCRobustLi2020}, we can obtain the total FIM as

 where ${\mathbb E}_{{\boldsymbol r},\boldsymbol \Theta} \left[ \cdot\right] $ and ${\mathbb E}_{\boldsymbol \Theta} \left[ \cdot\right]$ denote the expectations with respect to the joint distribution $p({\bf r},{\boldsymbol \Theta})$ and prior distribution $p({\boldsymbol \Theta})$, respectively.